andymcmillan/andymcmillan/refresharchive.md

 ## 2009

 ### Monday 20th April
-#### Developer-fu & Mad Productivity Skills for Designers
+* Developer-fu & Mad Productivity Skills for Designers — David Rice
-David Rice

 ### Monday 18th May
-Designing With Visual Language
+* Designing With Visual Language — Jamie Neely
-Jamie Neely

-Be Where People Are
+* Be Where People Are — Paul McKeever
-Paul McKeever

 ### Monday 15th June
-What is Responsible Design and Should I Care?
+* What is Responsible Design and Should I Care? — Peter Kerr, Heather Kerr & Karys Wilson

-How to Tell Authentic Stories that People Enjoy Telling Other People Peter Kerr, Heather Kerr & Karys Wilson
+* How to Tell Authentic Stories that People Enjoy Telling Other People — Peter Kerr, Heather Kerr & Karys Wilson

 ### Monday 17th August
 7 Perspectives on iPhone Development & Design